 Face to Face

-You'll meet for classes at one of our convenient locations.
+You'll meet during the day at one of our convenient locations.

 You'll complete 100% of your coursework online.

 Start Dates: Fall 2017

 Ethical Theory and Applied Nursing Ethics (NURS330H)

 Introduction to ethical theory and the language needed to discuss relevant ethical healthcare issues.
 Exploration of current ethical issues faced in healthcare settings, including potential outcomes, the role of the nurse, application of professional ethical codes, and differing viewpoints.
 Development of empathy for, respect of, and insight into differing ethical opinions.

 Introduction to the scope of professional nursing practice within the context of a Christian worldview.
 Exploration of professional nursing, professional nursing roles, and the changing context of healthcare.
 The future of professional nursing will be considered.

 An exploration of population-focused nursing care with an emphasis on health disparities and under-served populations.